Why haven’t we seen this model until now?

 Totally predictive, it should be a relatively straightforward process to affirm or discount this model.

-Also, because this work was introduced on the web early in 2012 and it was brought to the attention of leading scholars through numerous emails, tweets, and telephone calls, and nobody has said, “You’re wrong” — we have begun to assume that we are on the right path and the big bang’s “infinitely hot, in finitely dense” is not the right path.
+Also, because this work was introduced on the web early in 2012 and we’ve asked many leading scholars through emails, tweets, and telephone calls, and nobody has said, “You’re wrong” — we have begun to assume that we are on the right path and the big bang’s “infinitely hot, in finitely dense” is not the right path.
 We began to discount the big bang’s logic in 2014.

 • Always check the homepage: http://81018.com/